Lutando/docs-oxd/sources/index.md

 oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 **Where do I deploy oxd?**
-oxd is deployed on the same server as the web applications you want to protect.
+oxd is deployed on the same server as the web application(s) you want to protect.

 **How is oxd licensed?**
 oxd is commercially licensed.
 Each time you install oxd you will need to use your license.
 Active installations are billed $0.33 per day (roughly $10 USD per month per active installation).
 Get your oxd license today.